Diheng/HPC_imaging/docs/index.md

 If you were able to run fMRIPrep with `runfmriprep.sh` or `array_runfmriprep.sh`, running MRIQC on hpc with singularity is very similar.
-See the [fMRIPrep with Batch](#Batch script for preprocessing with fMRIPrep with Singularity at HPC) section.
+See the [fMRIPrep with Batch](#batch-script-for-preprocessing-with-fMRIPrep-with-Singularity-at-HPC) section.
 In `/home/u21/dihengzhang/bin` you can find examples of `runmriqc.sh` and `array_runmriqc.sh` for individual-level QC analysis.

 Command to run:

 ```
+sbatchr array_runmriqc_control.sh subjects.txt
 ```

 ### Group-level QC with MRIQC and QMTools